Tanya-Leahy/Tanya-Leahy/README.md

 - Strategic Planning
 - Problem Solving
 - Communication

-## Certification

-- [Certification Name] - Issuing Organization (Year)
+- Automating Manual Processes
+- Process and Procedure Development
+- Training and Development
+- Software Setup Configuration
+- Database Management

 ## About Me

 I am a dedicated Operations Coordinator with a passion for optimizing workflows and driving efficiency in dynamic environments.
-With [X years] of experience in operations management, I specialize in managing logistics, resources, and teams to achieve organizational objectives with precision.
+With 28 years experience in administration, 16 years of those in education, I specialize in managing logistics, resources, and teams to achieve organizational objectives with precision.

 My expertise lies in identifying operational bottlenecks and implementing strategic solutions to streamline processes and enhance productivity.
+I excel in automating manual processes, setting new procedures, and streamlining existing ones to improve overall efficiency.

+I have a proven track record of training others and configuring new software setups, as well as managing complex databases.
 I thrive in fast-paced settings where adaptability and quick decision-making are crucial, and I am committed to continuous improvement and operational excellence.

-Outside of work, I enjoy [hobbies/interests] and am always eager to explore new opportunities for personal and professional growth.

-Feel free to connect with me on [LinkedIn](link)!
+Feel free to connect with me on https://www.linkedin.com/in/tanya-leahy-3599402ab/!